Xe/site/talks/systemd-the-good-parts-2021-05-16.markdown

 - systemctl status and a lot of other parts of systemctl let you see what the system or an individual service is doing without having to wonder if it's actually working or not.
-In general the lazy the lazy thing is the thing that you want to optimize for because people are distracted.
+In general the lazy thing is the thing that you want to optimize for because people are distracted.
 There is a lot going on sometimes and if you optimize it so that the easiest thing to do is the correct thing then it is a lot easier to deal with when you have a distracted operator. systemd is set up so that it's hard to do the wrong thing.
-It is hard to have logs go anywhere about the system journal.
+It is hard to have logs go anywhere but the system journal.
 It is hard to write a unit that doesn't tell you if the service is actually running or not.
 And it makes it so that the path of least resistance will do most of what you want.
 - Sometimes system administrators have opinions that are different than the